Meet Luxon's inner circle - the people he relies on most

 Cameron Burrows

-Luxon's first big hire was chief of staff Cameron Burrows, who was appointed a fortnight after Luxon took office.
+Luxon's first big hire was chief of staff Cameron Burrows, whose CV apparently landed in Luxon's hands around an hour after the change of leadership occurred.
+Burrows' hiring was announced a fortnight after Luxon took office.

-A former senior staffer under Bill English and John Key, Burrows stuck around after National lost the 2017 election and worked in a policy role when Simon Bridges became National leader in 2018.
+Though he will never be a Cabinet minister, Burrows is described as a member of Luxon's kitchen Cabinet, the only non-MP to be considered so.
+He has participated in high-level National strategy sessions, including this summer's retreat on Waiheke Island with the rest of the kitchen Cabinet.

-An economist by training, Burrows has previously worked at Treasury, and in the UK civil service.
+A former senior staffer under Bill English and John Key, Burrows stuck around after National lost the 2017 election and worked in a policy role when Simon Bridges became party leader in 2018.
+Burrows came highly recommended by former Key and English chief of staff Wayne Eagleson.

 Gareth Hollins